This detailed guide will explain how to download all of your (or someone else’s) photos from Flickr using a small and completely free App.

-- I should probably note – I tested a number of “Flickr download” tools.
+I tested a number of “Flickr download” tools.
 This is the only one I could find that downloaded every one of my photos without problems or errors.
-So, to get started, download and install Photo Grabbr.
-The installation is very straight forward.
-Run it from your Applications folder once you’re ready.
+It’s also worth mentioning that while this guide was initially published back in 2008, it still works in 2021 – in macOS Catalina and Big Sur.

-- Make user Username is selected from the Look up pull-down menu, and enter your Flickr user name (or the username that corresponds with the images you want to download) in the space provided, and then click the Search button.
+- Make user Username is selected from the Look up pull-down menu, enter your Flickr user name (or the username that corresponds with the images you want to download) in the space provided, and then click the Search button.

-- It took less than 20 minutes to download my 550 images on Flickr, quite a few of which were rather large in size.
+- It took less than 30 minutes to download 2000 images from my Flickr account, quite a few of which were rather large in size.
 The download time will vary on your Internet connection speed, the number and size of your photos.